Natural vs. Lab-Grown Gemstones: Everything You Need To Know

 In 2022, India rocked the gem market with a staggering $32.4 billion in sales.
 And guess what?
 Over 85% of these sparkling wonders are the brainchildren of labs.
 It's like a gem revolution, and the jewellery industry is loving it.

-But are lab-grown gemstones at par with the natural ones?
+But are lab-grown gemstones in India at par with the natural ones?

 Ah, this ageless debate of natural gemstones vs. lab-grown gems!
 It's a discussion as ancient as lab gems themselves, fuelling more debates than the pineapple on pizza— and we totally get why!